sherry090345/sherry090345.github.io/_posts/2021-06-20-undergrad.md

   overlay_image: /images/undergrad.jpg
   overlay_filter: 0.25
   caption: "Undergraduate Commencement — June 20, 2021"
-# teaser: /images/undergrad.jpg  # shows a thumbnail on listing pages
 ---

 A moment that meant a lot.
 Closing one chapter and opening the next.